acheronx0577/JavaScript-Algorithms-and-Data-Structures/README.md

 # 🧠 JavaScript Algorithms and Data Structures 💻

 Welcome to my **JavaScript Algorithms and Data Structures** certification project.
-Each project builds on core JavaScript concepts - from variables and loops to OOP, functional programming, and algorithmic problem-solving!
+Each project builds on core JavaScript concepts - from variables and loops to OOP, functional programming, and algorithmic problem-solving.

 ---